-Here's an example: several years after buying your home, you get a huge tax refund,a large legacy, or a cash gift; , investing a few thousand dollars into your home's principal will significantly reduce the repayment period of your loan and save enormously on mortgage interest paid over the life of the mortgage loan.
-For most loans, even this modest amount, paid early enough in the mortgage, could offer big savings in interest and in the length of the loan.
+For example: five years after buying your home, you get a very large tax refund,a very large inheritance, or a cash gift; , you could pay a portion of this money toward your mortgage loan principal, which would result in huge savings and a shorter loan period.
+For most loans, even a relatively small amount, paid early enough in the mortgage, could offer huge savings in interest and length of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.